Tips for Starting a Recycling Program at Your Business

 Step 4: Implement the Program

 For larger organizations, a Green Team with a diverse cross section of departmental members can help the program implementation succeed.
 Communication, signage, and proper employee training are crucial to success.
 Involve the people who will be handling the material as much as possible in the planning stages.
 If a third party service is involved, bring them into the process.
-RecyclingWorks can also help through our hotline or other services.
+RecyclingWorks can also help through our hotline or customized no-cost technical assistance.

 We’re Here to Help

 Setting up or improving your recycling or composting program can be tricky.
-We have recycling experts on hand to answer your questions so is you need help along the way, call our Hotline at (888) 254-5525 or send us an email at info(at)recyclingworksma.com.
+We have recycling experts on hand to answer your questions so is you need help along the way, call our hotline at (888) 254-5525 or send us an email at firstname.lastname@example.org.
 RecyclingWorks representatives are standing by to help you navigate the process.